FAQ on the Mercator Scholarships

 Does the non-academic institution need to meet certain requirements?

-No. First and foremost, you have to submit suitable and realistic practice- and profession-oriented research project.
+No. First and foremost, you must submit a suitable and realistic practice- and profession-oriented research project.
 Of course, your independence and autonomy need to be guaranteed at any time during the cooperation.

 Are there any requirements where the non-academic institution must be located?

 No. There are no restrictions.
-Nevertheless, we recommend to choose an institution inside Germany or in a neighbouring EU country.
+Nevertheless, we recommend choosing an institution inside Germany or in a neighbouring EU country.
 Please note that the a.r.t.e.s.
 Graduate School is unfortunately not able to cover travel costs.

 What is the ‘research proposal for the doctoral dissertation project’ (‘Exposé zum Promotionsprojekt’) with regard to the application for the Mercator Scholarship?

-The ‘research proposal for the dissertation project’ is one of the most important parts of your application and offers a concise overview of your doctoral project.
-It should elaborate aspects such as your research question, thesis, methods and the relevance of your project to your field of research.
+The ‘research proposal for the dissertation project’ is one of the most important parts of your application as it offers a concise overview of your doctoral project.
+It should elaborate aspects such as your research question, thesis, methods, and the relevance of your project to your field of research.
 Moreover, the proposal should provide an explanation of the project’s practice orientation (i.e. its societal relevance and profession orientation.
 Please also give reasons for choosing the proposed non-academic institution).
 You should also attach a preliminary bibliography on which you plan to base your research.
 In terms of formal requirements, the research proposal has to be a cohesive text of 8,000–13,000 characters, including spaces (not counting footnotes, appendix, bibliography and time & work plan for the four-years research period).
+The research proposal can be submitted in German or English.

 May I simultaneously apply for more than one funding programme?

-It is not possible to apply simultaneously for a Mercator Scholarship and for an a.r.t.e.s.
-Doctoral Scholarship in the winter semester 2020/21.
+In the summer semester 2021, it is not possible to apply for a Mercator Scholarship and for an a.r.t.e.s.
+Preparatory Scholarship at the same time.

-When applying for an a.r.t.e.s.
-Doctoral Scholarship or for a Mercator Scholarship in the winter semester 2020/21, you may not apply for a scholarship for the preparation of a doctoral dissertation project in summer semester 2021.
+When applying for a Mercator Scholarship in the summer semester 2021, you may not apply for a Mercator Scholarship in the next semesters.